Sd error — excess suds

 Step 1

-Pause the cycle immediately and allow the suds to settle for at least 30 minutes before touching any controls.
-Do not add rinse aid or extra water — both introduce surfactants or dilution that reactivate sudsing and extend the problem.
-Once suds have collapsed, restart the machine on Rinse & Spin to flush the drum safely.
+Pause the cycle immediately and allow the suds to settle for at least 30 minutes before attempting any controls.
+Avoid adding rinse aid or extra water, as both can reactivate sudsing.
+Once the suds have collapsed, restart the machine on Rinse & Spin to flush the drum safely.

 Step 2

-Front-load washers have low-water wash actions that cannot break down standard detergent, which is why non-HE soap produces Sd almost every single time it is used.
-Check your detergent packaging for the HE symbol and switch immediately if it is missing.
-Going forward, measure only to the HE fill line on the cup — that line is significantly lower than the standard dose line.
+Front-load washers use low-water actions that struggle to break down standard detergent.
+This is why non-HE soap causes the Sd error almost every time.
+Check your detergent packaging for the HE symbol and switch immediately if it’s missing.
+Measure only to the HE fill line on the cup going forward; it’s much lower than the standard dose line.

 Step 3

-Even with HE detergent, using the full recommended dose in soft water will trigger Sd because soft water activates surfactants more aggressively than hard water does.
-Cut your HE dose to between one-half and three-quarters of the marked amount and observe whether sudsing stops.
-If you are unsure of your water hardness, a simple inexpensive test strip from a hardware store will confirm it in seconds.
+Even with HE detergent, using the full recommended dose in soft water can trigger the Sd error, as soft water activates surfactants more aggressively than hard water.
+Try reducing your HE dose to between one-half and three-quarters of the marked amount to see if sudsing stops.
+If you aren’t sure about your water hardness, a simple test strip from a hardware store will confirm it quickly.

 Step 4

-Pull out the dispenser drawer — press the release tab on the top — and rinse every compartment thoroughly under hot running water, scrubbing residue with a small brush.
-Soap buildup inside the drawer and the dispenser housing behind it can release concentrated detergent into every wash cycle, effectively over-dosing the machine without you realizing it.
-Pro tip: leave the drawer cracked open between washes so it dries out and resists residue buildup.
+Remove the dispenser drawer by pressing the release tab on the top, and rinse every compartment thoroughly under hot running water, scrubbing away any residue with a small brush.
+Buildup inside the drawer and the dispenser housing can release concentrated detergent into every wash cycle, effectively overdosing the machine without you realizing.
+Pro tip: leave the drawer slightly open between washes to help it dry out and resist residue buildup.

 Step 5

-Run the Tub Clean cycle once a month using a drum cleaner tablet designed for washing machines, which dissolves the soap film that accumulates on tub walls and in the sump at the bottom of the drum.
-This residual soap acts as a hidden detergent source that contributes to Sd errors even when you are dosing correctly for that cycle.
-Do not run Tub Clean with laundry inside — the cleaning agents are too concentrated for fabrics.
+Run the Tub Clean cycle once a month using a drum cleaner tablet designed for washing machines.
+This helps dissolve the soap film that accumulates on tub walls and in the sump at the bottom of the drum.
+This residual soap can act as a hidden detergent source contributing to Sd errors even when you’re dosing correctly.
+Avoid running Tub Clean with laundry inside, as the cleaning agents are too concentrated for fabrics.

 Step 6

-With correct HE detergent at the right dose, Sd should not return — if it fires on every cycle regardless of these changes, the root cause shifts from chemistry to a mechanical drain restriction.
-A partially blocked drain pump slows water evacuation, trapping suds in the sump long enough for the sensor to flag an error.
-Remove the pump filter at the lower front access panel, clear any debris, and test a full cycle to confirm normal drainage.
+With the right HE detergent at the correct dose, the Sd error should not return.
+If it does persist regardless of these changes, the root cause may shift from detergent to a mechanical drain restriction.
+A partially blocked drain pump may slow water evacuation, trapping suds in the sump long enough for the sensor to flag an error.
+Check the pump filter at the lower front access panel, clear any debris, and test a full cycle to ensure normal drainage.

 Where to Buy Replacement Parts